RedBowtie/RedBowtie/readme.md

 ### Hi, there 👋

-I am Jiacheng, currently a research assistant at FAST Lab.
+I am Jiacheng, and I've rencently ended my RA at FAST Lab.
 My bachelor major is automation.
 I'm interested in developing control strategies for robot locomotion.
 I'm also interested in multi-agent systems, optimal control and RL for robots.
-I wish to enable humanoids and quadruped to cooperate with humans in complex environments.
+I wish to enable robots to cooperate with humans in complex environments.

 ### 🏃🏻 Recent news:

-- Working on modelling and controller design for closed loop systems.
+- Learning manipulation of robotic arms.
 - Some plan for RL study.

 ### 🧭 Reach me